vinckr/site/content/blog/quotes.md

 > "The realization that we collectively have no idea what we're doing here, that a whole lot of what we believe to be real and permanent is imaginary and temporary, and that there are no rules to life, no winners, that we should take care of nature and each other, and that you should follow your muse to do what you find interesting and beautiful." - [Henry Miller](https://en.wikipedia.org/wiki/Henry_Miller)

-> What a liberation to realize that the "voice in my head" is not who I am.
+> "What a liberation to realize that the "voice in my head" is not who I am.
 Who am I then?
-The one who sees that." - [Eckhart Tolle](https://en.wikipedia.org/wiki/Eckhart_Tolle)
+The one who sees that" - [Eckhart Tolle](https://en.wikipedia.org/wiki/Eckhart_Tolle)

 > "No plan survives first contact with the enemy" - [Moltke](https://en.wikipedia.org/wiki/Helmuth_von_Moltke_the_Elder)

-> We can have democracy in this country, or we can have great wealth concentrated in the hands of a few, but we can't have both." — [Louis Brandeis](https://en.wikipedia.org/wiki/Louis_Brandeis)
+> "We can have democracy in this country, or we can have great wealth concentrated in the hands of a few, but we can't have both." — [Louis Brandeis](https://en.wikipedia.org/wiki/Louis_Brandeis)

 > "It is not possible to come into contact twice with a mortal being in the same state." - [Plutarch](https://en.wikipedia.org/wiki/Plutarch)